Sentinel Peak

 over the ridge on my right (not seen).

-Looking back as I follow below the rock slabs.
+Looking back as I followed below the rock slabs

-Looking northeast from the summit at the flats I had crossed earlier.
+Looking northeast at the flats I had crossed earlier from the summit

 Start of the drainage